wuyah/hust-minic-compiler/README.md

 # Hust-minic-compiler

-A minic-compiler based on mini-c language, the framework of this repo is based on hust Dr.Zhu's work.
+A minic-compiler based on mini-c language, the framework of this repo is based on HUST Dr.Zhu's work.

 The compile runnig on ubuntu 20.04 with flex & bison env, gcc 9.4.0 (gcc3.4.0 is required).